Gauravseta/dell-emc/readMe.txt

 Front End consists of 1 Screen.
 	1.Landing screen displays all the restaurants with pagination
+	2. Search and sort by rating feature is implemented

 ***************Steps to deploy using Node *****************